adobe/aepsdk-core-ios/README.md

 Additional documentation for usage and SDK architecture can be found under the [Documentation](Documentation/README.md) directory.

+## Related Projects

+[AEP SDK Sample App for iOS](https://github.com/adobe/aepsdk-sample-app-ios) This repository contains iOS sample apps for the AEP SDK.
+Examples are provided for both Objective-c and Swift implementation.

+[AEP SDK Sample Extension for iOS](https://github.com/adobe/aepsdk-sample-extension-ios) This repository contains a sample implementation of an iOS extension for the AEP SDK.
+Example implementations are provided for both Objective-c and Swift.

 ## Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.